Practice directions

 Background

-The Tribunal is launching a one-year pilot project regarding the process for considering complaints under s.
+On May 6, 2022, the Tribunal launched a pilot project regarding the process for considering complaints under s.
 27 of the Human Rights Code [Case Path Pilot].
 Section 27(1) of the Code gives the Tribunal discretion to dismiss complaints without a hearing to conserve resources and promote timely resolution of complaints.
 This section plays a “gatekeeping function” for the Tribunal to safeguard against the time and expense of hearings where one is not warranted.
 In the context of significantly increased case volumes, the practice of allowing respondents to elect making a s.
-27(1) dismissal application has led to the Tribunal dedicating disproportionate resources to these applications and contributed to delay.
+27(1) dismissal application led to the Tribunal dedicating disproportionate resources to these applications and contributed to delay.

-Under the Case Path Pilot, the Tribunal will more actively exercise its discretion to invite submissions under s.
+Under the Case Path Pilot, the Tribunal more actively exercises its discretion to invite submissions under s.
 27(1) to promote timely and fair resolution of complaints.

-The Case Path Pilot applies to all cases where the Tribunal did not automatically set dates for an application to dismiss the complaint, including those that were captured by the Practice Direction of November 8, 2021 Emergency Pause on New Applications to Dismiss [Emergency Pause].
+At the start of the pilot project, the Case Path Pilot applied to all cases where the Tribunal did not automatically set dates for an application to dismiss the complaint, including those that were captured by the Practice Direction of November 8, 2021 Emergency Pause on New Applications to Dismiss [Emergency Pause].

-This Practice Direction replaces the Emergency Pause and sets out an interim process under s.
+The Practice Direction replaced the Emergency Pause and set out an interim process under s.
 27(1) of the Code.
-It also replaces the practice direction Application to Dismiss a Complaint Against Individual Respondents issued November 7, 2019.
+It also replaced the practice direction Application to Dismiss a Complaint Against Individual Respondents issued November 7, 2019.
 The Case Path Pilot does not limit the Tribunal’s discretion under ss.
 27(1) or 27.2(3) or otherwise to manage a complaint proceeding.

 Process